harathi6672/hello-world/README.md

 # hello-world
-sample project to understand how github is manages the projects
+sample project to understand how github manages the projects hello im harathi.new to github account